project-trident/trident-website/hugo-site/content/post/void-beta-available.md

 ## What is new since the ALPHA image?

 * Boot Environment support for fully-separate datasets and snapshot rollback for boot environments.
-   * This is provided by the new [zfsbootmenu utility](https://github.com/zdykstra/zfsbootmenu) created by Zack Dykstra.
+   * This is provided by the new [zfsbootmenu utility](https://github.com/zdykstra/zfsbootmenu) created by Zach Dykstra.
 It is only configured for EFI-based bootloader support.
 Legacy-boot systems cannot use boot environments at the present time.
 * User accounts.
    * A single user account is created at installation.
    * For EFI-booted systems, this user home directory *is encrypted*.
 It is configured so that logging in to the user account  also decrypts the dataset for that user.
 Logging out locks the user dataset.